|Following his 1983 graduation from the Benjamin N. Cardozo School of Law

 (ADC-ICTY).
 In February 2014, Alan was admitted to the list of counsel of

-the United Nations Mechanism for the International Criminal Tribunals
+the United Nations International Mechanism for Criminal Tribunals (UN-

-the Bar Association of the Kingdom of Cambodia and the list of international
+the Bar Association of the Kingdom of Cambodia, the list of international

 counsel at the Extraordinary Chambers in the Court of Cambodia (ECCC).

-Martindale-Hubbell has again in 2017 honored Alan with the highest possible
+Martindale-Hubbell has again for 2020 honored Alan with the highest

-level of professional excellence - AV Preeminent.
-This peer review rating
+possible level of professional excellence - AV Preeminent.
+This peer review

-reflects a combination of achieving a Very High General Ethical Standards
+rating reflects a combination of achieving a Very High General Ethical

 Train NJ police